Performing Arts Administration, MA

 Offered in: Roosevelt Online

 The Master of Arts in Performing Arts Administration is designed to hone the skills of current and aspiring administrators in the performing arts field.
 It is open to students with an earned baccalaureate degree who are employed in the field of arts management or seek a career in that field.

 The program develops leaders who understand and can manage the rapidly changing dimensions of 21st-century arts administration.
 Students within the program will take a broad range of courses in the areas of marketing, public relations, finance, development, technology, community engagement, organizational development, leadership, and facilities operations.
 Its unique nature lies in the hybrid structure of both online and in-person courses, as well as a faculty of expert practitioners, who are leading administrators with national and internationally prominent arts organizations.

 Students must maintain a 3.0 cumulative GPA.
 Up to two grades below B- may be counted toward fulfillment of program requirements.
-A third grade below B- will result in dismissal from the program.
+However, a third grade below B- will result in dismissal from the program.

 |ARTM 450||THE ARTISTIC COMPONENT||3|